-Two of the world’s largest brands, Nike and Amazon announced a new partnership in June, 2017.
+Two of the world’s largest brands, Nike and Amazon, are now partners.
+They announced the new partnership in June, 2017.
 After years of holding out, Nike will now be selling its products directly on the Amazon marketplace.
-For years Nike presumably felt that it was above selling directly on Amazon.
+For years, Nike presumably felt that it was above becoming partners and selling directly on Amazon.
 So what changed?
 We’ll explore 2 main reasons why Nike’s move was the correct, if not inevitable one.

 1. Crackdown On Third Party Sellers